I love sharing wedding ideas to help people on their special day.

 Planning an Irish Wedding

 Wishing to incorporate her family's heritage in her wedding, Chrystal chose an Irish theme for her wedding, even though her groom is Italian.
-He agreed, as long as some elements of his culture were honored and between the two of them, a theme was born!
-The bride chose emerald green and silver which are colors that go beautifully together, and coincidentally, green is in both the Irish and Italian flag—so that was a huge bonus!
+He agreed—as long as some elements of his culture were honored—and between the two of them, a theme was born!
+The bride chose emerald green and silver, which are colors that go beautifully together, and coincidentally, green is in both the Irish and Italian flags—so that was a huge bonus!

 Claddagh rings have a romantic history.
-Legend goes that a man from the village of Claddagh was captured and made into a slave.
-While in captivity, he stole tiny pieces of gold from his wealthy master and molded them into a ring for his beloved who was left behind, in the hopes that she was still waiting for him.
+The legend goes that a man from the village of Claddagh was captured and made into a slave.
+While in captivity, he stole tiny pieces of gold from his wealthy master and molded them into a ring for his beloved, who was left behind, in the hopes that she was still waiting for him.
 The ring consisted of a heart, a crown, and hands.
 The hands represented friendship, the heart, love, and the crown, loyalty.
-When the man was freed, he returned to Cladagh and, finding his true love waiting for him, gave her the ring and married her.
+When the man was freed, he returned to Claddagh and, finding his true love waiting for him, gave her the ring and married her.
 Ah, love!

 Since it IS all about the bride anyway, let's pick a dress!
 Choosing a dress for an Irish-themed wedding can be fun, but you need to first decide the kind of feel you're going for at the wedding.
 Are you looking to create a sort of medieval Celtic feel?

 If so, you might want to consider buying a dress from one of the many companies online that are suppliers for Renaissance festivals.
-There are seamstresses who will custom-make a historically accurate dress for you.
-Celtic wedding dresses of long ago had long, full, bell sleeves that sometimes came to a point over the hands.
+Some seamstresses will custom-make a historically accurate dress for you.
+Celtic wedding dresses of long ago had long, full bell sleeves that sometimes came to a point over the hands.
 The bodice was more than likely Empire-style or very tailored and close to the body with a squared neckline.
 Sleeves and necklines were also sometimes edged in a braid with gold or silver or with Celtic knots interwoven into the design.

 However, if you want your wedding to have a more modern touch but still have an Irish flair, choose a dress with small accents of green or even a traditional white wedding dress with a kelly green petticoat underneath!
 If you really want to consider Irish legend, though, it was considered bad luck for brides to wear green, so you might want to forego the wearin' o' the green, depending on how superstitious you are!

-In Chrystal's wedding, since the groom was Italian, a kilt wasn't really an option.
+At Chrystal's wedding, since the groom was Italian, a kilt wasn't really an option.
 However, if the groom is Irish and interested in donning classic Irish attire, you might want to include a kilt as traditional wedding attire.
 Hopefully, he knows the tartan of his clan, but if he doesn't, there are resources online that can help.
 Clans were not just family members but were groups living in a certain area.
 If the groom knows the area his family came from, it's a lot easier to find the tartan associated with that clan.
-However, if he doesn't there are tons of sites that can help him track down the area where his clan once lived and from there, help find the tartan.
+However, if he doesn't, tons of sites can help him track down the area where his clan once lived and, from there, help find the tartan.